Pinnacle West Capital: Natural Gas

 Pinnacle West owns and operates six natural gas or oil based energy generators.
 In 2019, it completed modernizing Ocotillo, one of the gas based plants resulting in an increase from 290MW to 690MW.

 Solar

 Pinnacle West owns and operates two utility scale solar systems as well as thirty small scale facilitates.
 AZ Sun received $675 million in Pinnacle West investment and provides up to 180MW.
 Red Rock solar plant produces 44MW which are sold for energy credits to institutional buyers.
 Small scale facilities are expanding to Pinnacle West owned systems government owned rooftops and residential programs.
 Pinnacle West spent millions in lobbying dollars during 2012 election of ACC.
 This campaign was part of a larger effort to reduce net metering.
 In 2017, this resulted in the complete stoppage of net metering.

 Planned

 Pinnacle West plans to build 1200MW of energy storage.
 This would be nearly all of Arizona's energy storage capacity.
-Pinnacle West has plans to increase renewable energy production by 50% of its 2023 level by 2025.
+In 2022, Pinnacle West planned to increase renewable energy production by 50% of its 2023 level by 2025.